 Pets are permitted in the park and on hiking trails so long as they are on a leash no longer than 6 feet.

-Plantlife & Birding
+Plant life & Birding

 Mount Mitchell is often covered in clouds and fog that are sometimes as acidic as vinegar.
 In spite of the losses suffered due to this and the balsam woolly adelgid that killed many hemlocks on the mountain, the flora of Mount Mitchell remains among the most distinctive and diverse in the Southern Appalachians.
 Bird watchers have recorded 91 species in the park.
-Birds more characteristic of New England and Canada.
+Some birds more characteristic of New England and Canada.

 Directions